Explicit Sex Talk Accidentally Aired To Millions Of Viewers During Broadcast Of The U.S. Open

 The spokeswoman for the USGA issued a statement regarding the incident.

-“We deeply regret the inappropriate language and sentiment expressed by a few fans that was unfortunately picked up by a microphone on the course during today’s broadcast… We are working closely with our partners at Fox Sports to address this issue.”
+“We deeply regret the inappropriate language and sentiment expressed by a few fans that was unfortunately picked up by a microphone on the course during today’s broadcast.
+We are working closely with our partners at Fox Sports to address this issue.”

 Meanwhile, Fox Sports spokeswoman Anne Pennington issued an apology.